HildoBijl/simulator/src/README.md

 # What is this Simulator?

 This Simulator is a web app that allows people (for instance teachers) to create small multiple-choice simulations for others (for instance their students).
-In these simulations, there are no right and wrong questions, but it's more a matter of "What would you do in this situation?"
+In these simulations, there are no right and wrong answers to questions, but it's more a matter of "What would you do in this situation?"
 You can [https://simulator-54576.web.app/](try it out yourself)!

 # Contribute to the Simulator